 Dry Rub—The three basic components of a dry rub are salt, pepper, and paprika—it’s really the smoke you want to taste.
-Make up your own mix or buy one already to go.
+Make up your own mix or buy one all ready to go.
 We like to add a little brown sugar to a rub for ribs to add a little caramelized flavor to the meat.

 - Get a good jar with a tight-fitting lid and some basic supermarket seasonings.

 The Ribs—Baby back loin ribs are short, spares are long (St. Louis-style are spare ribs squared off with the brisket flap removed).
 Both are good and get what you like.
 We usually buy baby back ribs in a 3-pack at Costco or Sam’s Club.

 Open the ribs, flip them over bone side up, and look for the silvery membrane covering the meat and bones.
 If it’s still on there (sometimes they take it off), take your finger or a spoon handle and, holding the ribs with a paper towel, lift up the membrane and pull it off.
 It might take a few tries but you’ll quickly get the hang of it and your ribs will taste better without the chewy layer.